-Minority student center: Center with programs, activities, and/or services intended to enhance the college experience of
+\Minority student center: Center with programs, activities, and/or services intended to enhance the college experience of students of color.

 Nonresident alien: A person who is not a citizen or national of the United States and who is in this country on a visa or temporary basis and does not have the right to remain indefinitely.